 - Lymphedema and Weight Loss

 - Self Care for Lymphedema

 - Kinesio Tape for Lymphedema

 - Surgery for Lymphedema

 - Lymphedema and Benzopyrones (Brand Name: Coumarin)

 "The reality is that once you have lymphedema, it has to be seen as a chronic problem.
-Even if the arm goes back to feeling and looking normal, it needs to remain an ongoing concern."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+Even if the arm goes back to feeling and looking normal, it needs to remain an ongoing concern."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org